-Santorini is one of the most famous Greek islands worldwide and it has any right to be!
-The volcanic island of Santorini or Thira as it is called officially deserves all the superlatives.
-Some of the best hotels are located in Santorini facing the unique caldera, whereas the restaurants serve dishes of the delicious local cuisine and exceptional wine.
-It is the island with the most surreal and dramatic landscapes in Cyclades and has, along with Mykonos Island, a leading role in tourism, providing high quality of services and facilities.
-Santorini causes so many different feelings but only one could sum up all of them: awe.
+Santorini is one of the most famous Greek islands worldwide and owns the right to be!
+The volcanic island of Santorini or “Thira” – its official name, deserves all the superlatives.
+Some of the best hotels are located on Santorini, at the unique Caldera, whereas the restaurants serve dishes of the delicious local cuisine and exceptional Santorini local wine.
+It is the island with the most surreal and dramatic landscapes in the Cyclades and has, along with Mykonos Island, a leading role in tourism, providing a high quality of services and facilities.
+The view and scenery of Santorini wake so many different emotions but only one could sum up all of them: awe.

-Santorini is the relics of a massive volcanic explosion in the 16th century AD.
-The ‘Thera Eruption’ as scientists refer to, is the reason of the extinction of the Minoan Civilization that has spread in the Aegean.
+The Santorini island is what remained of a massive volcanic explosion in the 16th century AD.
+The ‘Thera Eruption’ as scientists refer to, is the reason for the extinction of the Minoan Civilization that has spread in the Aegean.
 The astonishingly well-preserved findings of the archaeological site of Akrotiri indicate the advanced civilization of ancient times.
 Santorini remained uninhabited for several years after the eruption.
-In Hellenistic era, Santorini is a naval base for Egypt.
-In the 13th century AD Santorini goes under the Franks and takes its present name of the Catholic church of Saint Irene.
+In the Hellenistic era, Santorini is a naval base for Egypt.
+In the 13th century AD, Santorini goes under the Franks and takes its present name of the Catholic church of Saint Irene.
 In the 16th century goes under the Ottoman Rule and in 1830 becomes part of the independent Greek State.
-In 1956 Santorini sees a devastating earthquake with many losses and in the early 70’s starts attracting tourism.
+In 1956 Santorini sees a devastating earthquake with many losses and in the early ’70s starts attracting tourism.

 Sights & Activities

 - The Naval Museum in Ia

 - The volcanic islets Nea and Palia Kammeni with the warm springs